VladimirMakeev/D2ModdingToolset/README.md

     - Infinite effect indication;

     Critical-hit / infinite-effect indication text can be customized:<br />
-    Add desired text to TApp.dbf and TAppEdit.dbf.<br />
+    1) Add desired text to TApp.dbf and TAppEdit.dbf;
-    Specify id of the text in 'critHitAttack' / 'infiniteAttack' field inside 'Scripts\\textids.lua'.<br />
+    2) Specify id of the text in 'critHitAttack' / 'infiniteAttack' field inside 'Scripts\\textids.lua'.

     In case of missing text, defaults are: 'X160TA0017' for critical hit, and 'Lasting' for infinite effect.
   </details>
 - <details>
     <summary>Supports custom attack source text;</summary>

-    Add desired text to TApp.dbf and TAppEdit.dbf.<br />
+    1) Add desired text to TApp.dbf and TAppEdit.dbf;
-    Add a new entry to 'sources' list in 'Scripts\\customattacks.lua' - the file contains an example.<br />
+    2) Add a new entry to 'sources' list in 'Scripts\\customattacks.lua' (the file contains an example);
-    Fill the entry with your custom source id (from LattS.dbf) and the text id (from TApp.dbf).
+    3) Fill the entry with your custom source id (from LattS.dbf) and the text id (from TApp.dbf).
   </details>

 ### Settings: